Aashish1-1-1/Http-server/README.md

 # Project :
-Http server from scratch in c
+Minimalist Http server in c

 # What does it do :
 It creates a server which can send response and receive request in this repo HTML.c will send response of html file when it will be executed